-Right now, rescue efforts are underway in Palu, on the Island of Sulawesi in Indonesia after a devastating earthquake and tsunami tore through the region.
+Right now, major relief efforts are underway in Palu, on the Island of Sulawesi in Indonesia after a devastating earthquake and tsunami tore through the region.

-The disaster has killed more than 2,000 children, men and women, a further 2,549 have been severely injured and 113 people are still missing.
+The disaster has killed more than 2,000 children, men and women, a further 4.600 have been seriously injured and 680 people are still missing.
 Children are always the most vulnerable in disasters like this.

 After the earthquake and subsequent tsunami families took to sleeping on the streets — too fearful to return to their homes because of aftershocks.
-Our UNICEF colleagues are on the ground reuniting children who have been separated from their families, providing tents to get children back to school and helping ensure children have access to clean water and sanitation.
+Our UNICEF colleagues remain on the ground reuniting children who have been separated from their families, providing tents and education supplies to get children back to school and helping ensure access is available to clean water and sanitation.

 What is the impact?

-- On Friday, September 28 an earthquake shook the island of Sulawesi in Indonesia
+- On Friday, September 28 an earthquake shook the north-western part of the island of Sulawesi in Indonesia

-- A subsequent tsunami then struck Talise beach in Palu City and beaches in Donggala
+- A subsequent six-metre high tsunami then struck Talise beach in Palu City and beaches in Donggala

 - Buildings, including shops, mosques and hotels have collapsed and been swept away or suffered extensive damage

-- More than 1,000 schools are feared to be affected - having a direct impact on around 19 per cent of the students in Central Sulawesi
+- More than 1,000 schools have been affected - having a direct impact on more than 184,000 students in Central Sulawesi

 What is UNICEF doing to help?